emartineznunez/AutoMeKin/docs/analysis.md

 ## Modifying the reaction network<a name="trxn"></a>

-If the algorithm to identify conformational isomers fails (with the families of conformers listed in either `MINinfo` or `TSinfo`), the following steps can be taken:
+If the algorithm to identify conformational isomers fails, the following steps can be taken:

-1. Modify the families in the files `tsdirXL_molecule/working/conf_isomer.out` and/or `tsdirXL_molecule/working/conf_isomer_ts.out` (with X=L or H) as needed.
+1. Modify the families in the files `tsdirXL_molecule/working/conf_isomer.out` and/or `tsdirXL_molecule/working/conf_isomer_ts.out`, with X=L or H, as needed.
 2. Then, run the script `tweak_rxnet.sh` for low-level or `TWEAK_RXNET.sh` for high-level adjustments, respectively.